csessig86/gadatabases/readme.md

 [VIEW LIVE](https://gadatabases.herokuapp.com/)

-Yu need to run the app locally to upload a spreadsheet and create a new record in the database.
-You can then upload it to Heroku "Deploy AND dump the local DB to the Heroku DB".
+You need to run the app locally to upload a spreadsheet and create a new record in the database.
+You can then upload it to Heroku (see "Deploy AND dump the local DB to the Heroku DB").

 On the web, you can edit datasets and view the searchable tables.

+##Running locally

+######Fire up Rails server and PostgreSQL (using different tabs):
+	rails server
+	postgres -D /usr/local/var/postgres
+	psql db/development
+	rails console

+##Deploying

+######Deploy to Github and Heroku:
+	sh shell/push.sh "Commit message goes here"

+######Deploy AND dump the local DB to the Heroku DB:
+	sh shell/push.sh "Commit message goes here" dump

 ##How I set up this project